scala-steward/shipreq/Presentations/shipreq.md

   * MVP in terms of business scope
 --

-  * quite featureful within scope, not a toy
---
+  * real product in terms of features and implementation (not a prototype) --

   * *we're here now*